ThomDELA/WS2812B_Driver/ReadMe.md

 Use atmel studio to open project.
 I use avrdude from adruino toolkit to upload into micro.

 Usage is demonstrated in main.cpp .
+It's basic.

 You should only reuse ledMatrix.* sources.